nealmcb/anonymize_cvr/specification.md

 ### 3. Information Preservation
 - When possible, aggregate in ways that preserve as much information as possible about vote patterns
 - Combining similar styles (that share contests) helps preserve the structure of the vote data
-- This makes aggregated rows more useful for audit purposes
+- This makes aggregated rows more useful for study

 ### 4. Entropy Considerations
 - The "entropy" of each aggregation shouldn't be too low